bnmnetp/everyday/2013/11/1_news.rst

           return article

-   For purposes of illustration lets look at another way to write this same function:
+   For purposes of illustration lets look at another way to write this same function.
+   In this case we will iterate over the key,value pairs directly using the items method of a dictionary.
+Calling items on our translationDict for this problem would return a list that looked like this: ``[ ('witnesses', 'dudes i know'), ('allegedly', 'kinda probly'), ... ]`` The pairs inside the parenthesis are called `tuples <http://interactivepython.org/runestone/static/thinkcspy/Lists/lists.html#tuples-and-mutability>`_.
+   If you haven't read about tuples before, don't worry too much, they are a lot like lists, except that --like strings -- tuples are immutable.

    ::